 Many moms have a hard time making it to the gym and, even when they do, they have to fight long waits for equipment and crowded fitness classrooms.
 It’s enough to inspire you to figure out good workout routines at home – but sometimes, that can feel just as daunting!

 I know the feeling.
-Being a mom to a 3-year-old, I know how hard it is to squeeze that workout in and how much harder it is to feel like I actually accomplished something at the gym in the amount of time I have for it.
+Being a mom to a young child, I know how hard it is to squeeze that workout in and how much harder it is to feel like I actually accomplished something at the gym in the amount of time I have for it.

 I even wound up becoming a Beachbody “coach.”
 So I not only work on myself, but I also help other like-minded people on my team accomplish their fitness goals with challenge groups online.